Muhnad/a11y-checker/README.md

 # a11y checker

-warn about HTML Markup code accessiability issue
+Warn about HTML Markup code accessibility issue.
 ![a11y](a11y.png?raw=true "a11y")

 ## Installation

 First, Download the `a11y.js`

 Second, include it before `</body>`